loadero/loadero-java/README.md

 // you guessed it!
 Poll the information about the state of the running test!
 // When test is done the method will return RunInfo object with
 // all the information you need to retrieve results of the test later.
-LoaderoRunInfo testRunInfo = client.startTestAndPollInfo(testId, 15, 100);
+RunInfo testRunInfo = client.startTestAndPollInfo(testId, 15, 100);

 // For example you going to need test run ID field to get results
 // about this test run.